alu0101056944/daaprct7_23/README.md

 TODO: efficiency.
 Don't recalculate SSE each time a change takes place, instead just add/substract to the previous sse total.

-TODO: Remove kmeans application on grasp builder and on environment structures.
-The objetive is to avoid different order leading to different results.
+TODO: Remove kmeans application on grasp builder, use assignment algorithm instead.
+The objetive is to avoid different order leading to different results. **done**

 ## About failed iterations on the build phase: